WP-Optimize: Full Setup, Best Settings and Configuration (2023)

 From here you can prevent your pages or cookies from caching.
 Just enter the URL you don’t want to cache.

-For example – if your homepage is dynamic and you can do changes regularly then remove caching from your homepage.
+For example – if your homepage is dynamic and you can make changes regularly then remove caching from your homepage.

 So that you can see the changes immediately.